oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/4-transform-basic-setup.md

     ![Screenshot of creating a connection to the source](images/image_data_transforms_create_conn_source.png)

-4. Upload the wallet for your autonomous database and provide connection authentication information as follows:
+4. Upload the wallet for your Autonomous AI Database and provide connection authentication information as follows:

     - Connection Name: SOURCE_DATA
     - Use Credential File: Toggle ON (drag and drop the DB wallet file)